Interference of longitudinal and transversal fragmentations in the Josephson tunneling dynamics of Bose-Einstein condensates: Concluding remarks

-As the four well set-up considered here is a substructure of a two-dimensional optical lattice, tunneling of different quantum phases, such as, superfluid, Mott insulator, \cite{Capello2007} and fermionized Tonks–Girardeau gas \cite{Dunjko2001, Paredes2004}, can be studied by tuning the barrier height and the strength of inter-particle interaction.
-Moreover, dipolar bosonic crystal orders and the dynamics of bosons in two-dimensional optical lattice, including the impact of competition of longitudinal and transversal fragmentations, have the future scope to be investigated.
+As the four-well set-up considered here is a minimal substructure of a two-dimensional optical lattice, tunneling of different quantum phases, such as, superfluid, Mott insulator \cite{Capello2007}, and fermionized Tonks–Girardeau gas \cite{Dunjko2001, Paredes2004}, can be studied by tuning the barrier height and the strength of inter-particle interaction.
+Moreover, dipolar bosonic crystal orders and the dynamics of bosons in two-dimensional optical lattices, including the impact of competition between longitudinal and transversal fragmentations, have the future scope to be investigated.
+The many-body physics presented here could be relevant to the community working on atomtronics \cite{Amico2022} and metrology \cite{Baak2024}.
+Further investigations are warranted.